Exciting changes are on the way - stay tuned for RGR's fresh new look!

 Dyslexia is more commonly diagnosed in males than in females, but it can affect people of all genders.

-Dyslexics Have Incredible Strengths!
+Dyslexics have Incredible Strengths!

 Dyslexics tend to have strong auditory memory.
 They are often empathetic and great conversationalists.
 They are imaginative, abstract, creative, critical thinkers, who think outside the box.